getampt/docs/cli-standard-mode.md

 If a script named `ampt:build` is defined in package.json, it will be run before deploying.

+Use `--region <code>` to specify the region where the preview environment will be created.

 ## `ampt deploy [NAME]`

 Deploys the code from your local directory to the provided permanent environment.
 If no NAME is provided, it will prompt you for an environment name.